kerimoyle/libcellml-tutorials/tutorials/combine2020/tut3_debugSodiumChannelModel.rst

 .. code-block:: terminal

-    Importer error[0]:
+    Recorded 2 issues:

+    Issue [0] is an ERROR:
-        Description: Import of component 'importedGateH' from 'GateModel.cellml' requires component named 'i_dont_exist' which cannot be found.
+        description: Import of component 'importedGateH' from 'GateModel.cellml' requires component named 'i_dont_exist' which cannot be found. stored item type: COMPONENT

-.. container:: dothis

-    **4.c** Fix the issues reported by the importer.
+Fix the issues reported by the importer.
-    This needs to be an iterative process as more files become available to the importer.
+This needs to be an iterative process because as more files become available to the importer, the content of those files needs to be checked too.
-    We need to change the import reference for the component to be "gateEquations" instead of "i_dont_exist".
-    You can either retrieve the component using its name or directly from the issue.

 .. container:: useful